 Where Do Birds Sleep At Night?

-Our bird experts answer your questions about where birds sleep at night, and how birds find protection during storms.
+Unravel the mystery of where birds go to nap and rest after dark.
+Our bird experts answer your questions about where birds sleep at night.

-Kenn and Kimberly: Wild birds are good at finding shelter.
+Wild birds are good at finding shelter, according to birding experts Kenn and Kimberly Kaufman.
 Those that raise their young inside holes in trees, such as woodpeckers and bluebirds, often sleep in such cavities at night, at all times of year.
 Other kinds of birds find protected spots inside dense foliage in trees, shrubs or vines.
 They may perch close to the trunk on the downwind side.
 Birds that live out in open fields or shores may simply hunker down where they are, facing into the wind.
 During stormy weather birds usually go to the kinds of spots where they sleep at night, or make an extra effort to find an even more sheltered place.
 Here’s what happens to birds during a hurricane.

 Nocturnal fliers like whip-poor-wills and owls are just getting going when the sun sets.
 But where do birds that are active during the day sleep at night?
 Most find a secluded spot to catch some shut-eye; however, sleep in the avian world is different than our rest.